Code-Institute-Submissions/darylkangjh-project-3/README.md

 ### Structure
 #### Site Map

-For a visual walkthrough of the website, you may the video below:
+For a visual walkthrough of the website, you may view the video below:
 [![youtube video walkthrough](static/image/readme/youtube.png)](https://www.youtube.com/watch?v=qCnM95VPwss&feature=youtu.be)

 __Site Map #1 | User Creating a Review__